The Bone Marrow Failure Program

 - Experts work together for your child.
-Children’s Hospital and Clinics of Minnesota offers a full range of specialists to diagnose and treat these disorders.
+Children’s Minnesota offers a full range of specialists to diagnose and treat these disorders.
 Our doctors have worked with many children with bone marrow failure syndromes and their families.
 Our comprehensive team will help you understand the disease, provide various treatment options and help you get support throughout the process.

 - Access to the latest treatment options.
 Our Bone Marrow Failure Program participates in several national registries, such as the Severe Chronic Neutropenia International Registry (SCNIR) and the Diamond-Blackfan Anemia Registry, which collect data to help experts learn more about these rare syndromes and their treatment.

 - Second opinions for children not seen in our program.
 At Children’s, we provide consultation services for children who are not seen in our program but would like input from our expert team.
 If you or your child’s doctor would like us to review your child’s case, you may arrange to have health records and test results for your child sent to us.
 The child does not need to live in the area or be seen in our clinic.

 Bone marrow failure occurs when the bone marrow in the center of the bone does not make enough healthy blood cells for the body to function normally.
 Bone marrow failure can result from an inherited bone marrow failure syndrome or as a result of exposure to environmental toxins.
 Complications from bone marrow failure may be complex and life threatening requiring immediate care.